 Method 2 – Change hard disk boot priority

-Another simple setting you can check that might fix the problem is to go into your BIOS and check the boot sequence and boot priority.
+Another simple setting you can check that might fix the problem is the boot sequence and boot priority in the BIOS.
 First, make sure that the HDD is number 1 in the boot sequence, not Floppy drive or CDROM, etc.

 As you can see from the picture above, CDROM is set as the first boot device.
 We want to change that to Hard Disk.
 Secondly, if you have an option for Hard Disk Boot Priority, like in the screen above, you want to pick the hard drive (if you have more than one physical disk) that has Windows Vista installed on it.

 If you change both of these settings to the correct boot device and hard disk, you should not get the Bootmrg is missing error anymore!